avptp/brain/readme.md

 ## Usage

-You can run commands inside the virtual environment by running a shell in the container (`make shell`).
+Commands must be run inside the containerized environment by starting a shell in the main container (`make shell`).

 ### Running the development server

-Run the following command to start the development server.
+Run the following command to start the development server:

 ```Shell
 make run
 ```

 > Note that Git is not available in the container, so you should use it from the host machine.
-It is strongly recommended to use a desktop client like [Fork](https://git-fork.com) or [GitKraken](https://www.gitkraken.com).
+It is strongly recommended to use a Git GUI (like [VS Code's](https://code.visualstudio.com/docs/editor/versioncontrol) or [Fork](https://git-fork.com)) instead of the command-line interface.

 ### Running tests